rsvilenov/FluentAssertions.Properties/README.md

 Some common scenarios:

-* Testing that all properties from a class provide symmetric access, i.e. they return the same value that has been assigned to them
+* Testing that all properties in a class provide symmetric access, i.e. they return the same value that has been assigned to them
 ```csharp
     var instanceUnderTest = new SampleDto();
     var testValues = new Fixture().Create<SampleDto>();